-11 Course Aims Explore real-world problems focusing on topical and often controversial issues relating to crime, policing and investigation Deliver an inclusive and innovative curriculum informed by cutting edge scholarship, sector knowledge, and international perspectives Provide an excellent learning experience, designed to develop a range of transferable skills directly relevant to careers within the Police and other organisations concerned with crime and criminal justice Offer a variety of assessments throughout the course, including coursework, exams, and in-person assessments, to enable you to demonstrate your full range of abilities and skills

-Enable you to strengthen your analytic, interpretative, and communication skills and - by graduation - to demonstrate the problem-solving, evaluative, and reflective skills intrinsic to the subject and the attributes needed for self-managed, lifelong learning
+11 Course Aims Explore real-world problems focusing on topical and often controversial issues relating to crime and security Deliver an inclusive and innovative curriculum informed by cutting edge scholarship, sector knowledge, and international perspectives Provide an excellent learning experience, designed to develop a range of transferable skills directly relevant to careers within the security sector and other organisations concerned with crime and social justice Offer a variety of assessments throughout the course, including coursework, exams, and in-person assessments, to enable you to demonstrate your full range of abilities and skills • Enable you to strengthen your analytic, interpretative, and communication skills and - by graduation - to demonstrate the problem-solving, evaluative, and reflective skills intrinsic to the subject and the attributes needed for self-managed, lifelong learning

-12 Course Learning Outcomes Upon completion of the course, you will be able to: 1 Describe a range of key concepts and theoretical approaches within criminology, policing and investigation, with an appreciation of their social and historical development.
+12 Course Learning Outcomes Upon completion of the course, you will be able to: 1 Describe a range of key concepts and theoretical approaches within criminology and security studies, with an appreciation of their social and historical development.
 2 Summarise and explain empirical data about crime, victimisation, and responses to crime and deviance.
-3 Draw on relevant evidence to evaluate the viability of competing explanations within criminology, policing and investigation and form logical conclusions.
-4 Critically reflect on the values and practices of the Police and other agencies within the Criminal Justice System.
-5 Apply key theories, debates, and concepts in the field of criminology, policing and investigation to real-world issues.
+3 Draw on relevant evidence to evaluate the viability of competing explanations within criminology and security studies and form logical conclusions.
+4 Critically reflect on the values and practices of security services and various agencies within the Criminal Justice System.
+5 Apply key theories, debates, and concepts in the field of criminology and security studies to real- world issues.
 6 Evaluate a range of research methods and assess the appropriateness of their use.
 7 Communicate information, ideas, and arguments in a variety of academic formats.
 8 Design and use an appropriate strategy to investigate a specific research problem.
 9 Critically discuss ethical issues such as social justice, equality, and human rights, that require an awareness of global trends.
 10 Present well-articulated critical thinking skills in an appropriate academic style.

-13 Level Learning Outcomes Upon completion of Level 4 / the Certificate of Higher Education, you will be able to: 1 Describe a range of key concepts and theoretical approaches within criminology, policing and investigation, with an appreciation of their social and historical development.
+13 Level Learning Outcomes Upon completion of Level 4 / the Certificate of Higher Education, you will be able to: 1 Describe a range of key concepts and theoretical approaches within criminology and security studies, with an appreciation of their social and historical development.
 2 Summarise and explain empirical data about crime, victimisation, and responses to crime and deviance.
-3 Draw on relevant evidence to evaluate the viability of competing explanations within criminology, policing and investigation and form logical conclusions.
-Upon completion of Level 5 / the Diploma of Higher Education, you will be able to: 4 Critically reflect on the values and practices of the Police and other agencies within the Criminal Justice System.
-5 Apply key theories, debates, and concepts in the field of criminology, policing and investigation to real-world issues.
+3 Draw on relevant evidence to evaluate the viability of competing explanations within criminology and security studies and form logical conclusions.
+Upon completion of Level 5 / the Diploma of Higher Education, you will be able to: 4 Critically reflect on the values and practices of security services and various agencies within the Criminal Justice System.
+5 Apply key theories, debates, and concepts in the field of criminology and security studies to real- world issues.
 6 Evaluate a range of research methods and assess the appropriateness of their use.
 7 Communicate information, ideas, and arguments in a variety of academic formats.
 Upon completion of 60 credits at Level 6 / the Bachelors Degree, you will be able to: 8 Design and use an appropriate strategy to investigate a specific research problem.

-- Critically discuss ethical issues such as social justice, equality, and human rights, that require an awareness of global trends. - 10 Present well-articulated critical thinking skills in an appropriate academic style.
+9 Critically discuss ethical issues such as social justice, equality, and human rights, that require an awareness of global trends.
+10 Present well-articulated critical thinking skills in an appropriate academic style.

-14 Course Learning, Teaching and Assessment Strategy
+Course Learning, Teaching and Assessment Strategy